-Because the value of your investment in the Emerging Markets Core ETF will fluctuate, there is the risk that you will lose money.
+Because the value of your investment in the Portfolio will fluctuate, there is the risk that you will lose money.
 An investment in the Portfolio is not a deposit of a bank and is not insured or guaranteed by the Federal Deposit Insurance Corporation or any other government agency.
 The following is a description of principal risks of investing in the Portfolio.

 Equity Market Risk: Even a long-term investment approach cannot guarantee a profit.
-Economic, market, political, and issuer-specific conditions and events will cause the value of equity securities, and the Portfolio that owns them, to rise or fall.
-Stock markets tend to move in cycles, with periods of rising prices and periods of falling prices.
+Economic, market, political, and issuer-specific conditions and events will cause the value of equity securities, and a fund that owns them, to rise or fall.
+Stock markets are volatile, with periods of rising prices and periods of falling prices.